-- 4.5 Independent members will be appointed for up to a four-year term.
-Independent members can be reappointed for one further term, but the total period of continuous membership cannot exceed eight years.
-This includes any term as chairperson of the Committee.
-Independent members who have served an eight-year term (either as a member or as chairperson) must have a two-year break from serving on the Committee before being appointed again.
-To preserve the Committee's knowledge of the Council, ideally, no more than one member should retire from the Committee because of rotation in any one year. - 4.6 The terms and conditions of each independent member's appointment to the Committee are to be set out in a letter of appointment. - 4.7 The non-voting Councillor member is appointed for the term of Council.
-The non-voting Councillor member position will be declared vacant on the date of the Council general election with new the non-voting Councillor member to be appointed at the next available Council meeting. - 4.8 New independent and a non-voting Councillor member will be thoroughly inducted to their role and receive relevant information and briefings on their appointment to assist them to meet their responsibilities. - 4.9 Prior to approving the reappointment or extension of the chairperson's or an independent member's term, the governing body is to undertake an assessment of the chairperson's or independent member's performance.
-Reappointment of the chairperson or an independent member is also to be subject to that person still meeting the independence and eligibility requirements prescribed under the Local Government (General) Regulation 2021. - 4.10 Members of the Committee must possess and maintain a broad range of skills, knowledge and experience relevant to the operations, governance and financial management of the Council, the environment in which the Council operates, and the contribution that the Committee makes to the Council.
+- 4.8 New independent and Councillor members will be thoroughly inducted to their role and receive relevant information and briefings on their appointment to assist them to meet their responsibilities. - 4.9 Prior to approving the reappointment or extension of the chair's or an independent member's term, the governing body is to undertake an assessment of the chair's or independent member's performance.
+Reappointment of the chair or an independent member is also to be subject to that person still meeting the independence and eligibility requirements. - 4.10 Members of the Committee must possess and maintain a broad range of skills, knowledge and experience relevant to the operations, governance and financial management of the Council, the environment in which the Council operates, and the contribution that the Committee makes to the Council.
 At least one independent member of the Committee must have accounting or related financial management experience with an understanding of accounting and auditing standards in a local government environment.
 All members should have sufficient understanding of the Council's financial reporting responsibilities to be able to contribute to the Committee's consideration of the Council's annual financial statements.